nozwock/yanu/README.md

 - Just [download](https://github.com/nozwock/yanu/releases) & run.

+> **Note**\
-> Since the builds are not code-signed, some AVs might false positively flag the program as malicious.</br>
+> Since the builds are not code-signed, some AVs might false positively flag the program as malicious.\
-> Not much can be done about it since I'm not willing to pay for those expensive certs.</br>
+> Not much can be done about it since I'm not willing to pay for those expensive certs.\
 > Use these with common sense if you're paranoid ig :weary: -
 > - https://www.virustotal.com
 > - https://www.hybrid-analysis.com